SecondBrain-io/commit-message-validator/README.md

 ## About The Project

 The provided script enforce Angular commit message convention, with an opinionated reduction of allowed types.
-Moreover, it enforces reference to a project management tools named JIRA.

 ### Commit Message Format